 The other is with a beta-agonist stimulant, such as Ephedrine, Albuterol, and Salmeterol.

-They can cause mood disorders, depression, and anxiety.
+They can cause mood disorders and depressive and anxious feelings.

 This includes both pill and inhaler (bronchodilators) forms.